Ukraine claims drone attack hit 40 Russian bombers as talks set to resume in Turkey

 Ukraine launched a "large-scale" drone attack deep into Russian territory that security officials claim destroyed 40 military bombers as it gears up for another round of talks in Istanbul to explore prospects of a ceasefire.

-A Ukrainian security official, who spoke on condition of anonymity, told the Associated Press that the attack took over a year and a half to execute and was personally supervised by Ukrainian President Volodymyr Zelenskyy.
+Ukrainian security sources told CBS News that the attack — called "Operation Spider's Web" — took over a year and a half to execute and was personally supervised by Ukrainian President Volodymyr Zelenskyy.

+In his evening address, Zelenskyy said that 117 drones had been used in the operation.
+He claimed the operation had been headquartered out of an office next to the local FSB headquarters.
+The FSB is the Russian intelligence and security service.

+Security Service of Ukraine smuggled drones inside the roofs of mobile wooden cabins carried by trucks deep into Russian territory, the Ukrainian security sources said.
+At the time of the attack, the roofs were remotely opened, allowing the drones to take off.

 While White House spokespeople declined to comment on the attack, administration sources told CBS News on Sunday that the White House was not aware it was coming.